deadlyvipers/dojo_rules/introduction.md

 Introduction
+Adding more information to this file.

-Scott Wade as sc0ttwad3. sc0ttwad3's favorite CodeSchool path is GIT.
+Scott Wade as sc0ttwad3. sc0ttwad3's favorite Code School path is GIT.